Fundraising ideas for sports teams

 The majority of sports require some sort of running.
 Whether that’s running the length of a field for a touchdown or tumbling across a mat.
 It’s why when it comes to raising money for sports, running is so accessible.
 There will be supporters lining up to take part meaning you’ve got no worries about your event raising enough money.
 Offer some sort of prize for completion such as a medal or certificate and you’re done!

 You could even reduce the upfront costs of hosting a 5km run by doing it virtually.
 Instead of marking out a course and having people marshall it, ask participants to run a 5km on a certain day, in their own time.
 They can send you Strava results for proof and you can validate and congratulate them by posting a medal to them.
-Minimal organisational effort, maximum financial gain.
+Minimal organizational effort, maximum financial gain.

 This one is perhaps our favorite and is great for getting families involved.
-Organise a team rally.
+Organize a team rally.
 You can go all-out here, and be wild with this type of event.
 Ask people to incorporate a dress code, submit team names, make the rally lengths silly activities.
 Rallies don’t always need to be running around a track.
 You could have teams go back and forth doing all kinds of things.
 Three-legged races, cartwheeling, crab walking, running backwards, even walking while bouncing a ball on a tennis racket.
 Think outside the box with this one, there’s plenty of fun to be had.

 If you receive a lot of sign ups for a rally, don’t fret.
 There’s no need to keep things traditional with a team of four.
 If you have 100 people in attendance, why not make it four teams of 25?
-You could even make it a specialised event by holding it on 4th July and making the theme red white and blue.
+You could even make it a specialized event by holding it on 4th July and making the theme red white and blue.
 Have fun with this one and make a team rally for the annual event that everyone in your town is looking forward to.

 It costs a lot of money to get teams to tournaments, but if your team are struggling to afford attending, why not host your own?
 Use your current facilities and host nearby teams in a tournament.
 The entrance fee for teams will be more than enough to see the event make profit, then you could add to it by selling vendor spots to food trucks and small businesses in the local area.